urbangrammarai/urbangrammarai.github.io/docs/_sources/blog/post8_ubdc.md.txt

 with how the foundational ideas of the project were received.

-The link to the webinar, for posterity, is [here](http://ubdc.ac.uk/education-and-events/events-and-courses/past-events-2021/spatial-signatures-research-webinar/) and you can have a look at and edited version of the vide at:
+The link to the webinar, for posterity, is [here](http://ubdc.ac.uk/education-and-events/events-and-courses/past-events-2021/spatial-signatures-research-webinar/) and you can have a look at an edited version of the video at:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5fq1bJX9NcE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>